Mortal Kombat Annihilation: Production

-Filming began in the first quarter of 1996.
-Part of the movie was filmed on location at Parys Mountain on the island of Anglesey, off the coast of Wales (incorrectly listed as being part of England in the closing credits).
-Other filming locations included London, Jordan, and Thailand.
 Though Annihilation attempted to continue in the style of the first movie, the cast of returning characters from the original was almost completely overhauled; only Robin Shou (Liu Kang) and Talisa Soto (Kitana) reprised their roles, while the only other actor to return was Keith Cooke (Reptile in the first film) as Sub-Zero.
 Stephen Painter and Neill Gorton provided some of the props for the film.
 J. J. Perry replaced Chris Casamassa as Scorpion, as Casamassa chose to do Batman & Robin instead.
+Bridgette Wilson was replaced as Sonya by Sandra Hess, with Wilson instead choosing to appear in the film The Real Blonde.